-Segmentation is at the core of any successful email marketing strategy.
+Segmentation is at the core of any successful strategy.
 It helps you understand who your subscribers are and how you can target them.

 4. Clean Your Email List

-The biggest asset of any email marketing strategy is the subscriber list.
-So, it is essential that you check your list at regular time intervals.
+The biggest asset of any strategy is the subscriber list.
+So, it is essential that you check and update your list at regular time intervals.

 Most email providers have an option to remove inactive subscribers automatically.
-So, you won’t have to spend hours trying to update the list every time manually.
+So, you won’t have to spend hours trying to update the list manually.

 5. Craft Compelling Subject Lines

-Likewise, it’s a good idea to include your latest offers and discounts in your subject lines.
+Similarly, it’s a good idea to include your latest offers, like a discount code or a coupon code, in your email subject line.
 They can motivate users to open the email and to make a purchase.